10 Tips For Rebuilding Your Credit After Filing For Bankruptcy

 6. Pay off your balance in full every month

-Paying off your full balance at the end of the month is crucial when you are trying to reestablish credit.
+Paying off your full balance at the end of the month is crucial when you are trying to reestablish credit after filing for bankruptcy.
 Doing so shows creditors that you are not risky and those timely payments go a long way when improving your score.

 7. Apply for a secured loan